The Roles of Dust Growth in the Temperature Evolution and Snow Line Migration in Magnetically Accreting Protoplanetary Disks: Model

 \subsection{Heating Layer Height}

 We determine the heating layer height from the disk's vertical resistivity profile.
 Near the disk surface, ambipolar diffusion is the dominant nonideal MHD effect.
 The strength of ambipolar diffusion is given by the ambipolar diffusivity $\eta_{\rm A}$, which is a function of the ion and electron number densities, local gas density, and magnetic field strength.
-We calculate $\eta_{\rm A}$ using the generalized Ohm's law for electrons and ions \citep[e.g., Equations (25)--(31) of][]{Wardle2007}.
-A useful quantity to predict how strongly ambipolar diffusion affects magnetic field generation is the ambipolar Elsasser number $\Am$ defined by
+We calculate $\eta_{\rm A}$ using the generalized Ohm's law for electrons and ions \citep[e.g., Equations (25)--(31) of][]{Wardle2007}. {A detailed expression for $\eta_{\rm A}$ is presented in Appendix \ref{asec:eta}.} A useful quantity to predict how strongly ambipolar diffusion affects magnetic field generation is the ambipolar Elsasser number $\Am$ defined by